AshDubey8/ashdubey/src/pages/blog/gpu-vs-vpu.md

 ### When to Use GPUs

-- **Multi-purpose workloads**: When you need to handle video processing alongside machine learning or graphics rendering
+- **Multi-purpose workloads** - When you need to handle video processing alongside machine learning or graphics rendering
-- **Development flexibility**: When you need mature tools and extensive documentation
+- **Development flexibility** - When you need mature tools and extensive documentation
-- **Complex post-processing**: For advanced effects and filters that require raw computing power
+- **Complex post-processing** - For advanced effects and filters that require raw computing power

 ### When to Use VPUs

-- **Dedicated video systems**: When video processing is your primary or only workload
+- **Dedicated video systems** - When video processing is your primary or only workload
-- **Power-constrained environments**: Mobile devices, edge computing, or battery-powered systems
+- **Power-constrained environments** - Mobile devices, edge computing, or battery-powered systems
-- **High-volume streaming**: When handling many concurrent video streams
+- **High-volume streaming** - When handling many concurrent video streams
-- **Real-time applications**: Live streaming or video conferencing with low latency requirements
+- **Real-time applications** - Live streaming or video conferencing with low latency requirements

 ## Making the Decision

 Here's a simple framework for choosing:

-**Choose VPUs if:**
+**Choose VPUs when you need**
 - Your main task is video encoding/decoding
 - Power consumption is a critical factor
 - You need to handle multiple streams simultaneously
 - You're building for mobile or edge devices
 - Consistent, low-latency performance is essential

-**Choose GPUs if:**
+**Choose GPUs when you need**
 - You have diverse computational needs
 - You need maximum flexibility
 - Your budget allows for higher power consumption